Haunted Castle (Six Flags Great Adventure): Operation

 The purpose of the Haunted Castle walk-through dark ride was to entertain its customers by frightening them.
 Exterior decorations included plastic monsters, skulls and other features meant to create a frightening atmosphere.
-A facade of false turrets and towers lent the illusion of height to the one-story structure, completing the look of a forbidding medieval castle.
+A facade of false turrets and towers lent the illusion of height to the one-story structure, completing the look of a foreboding medieval castle.
 After crossing a drawbridge over the surrounding moat, visitors entered the castle and felt their way along a 450 ft-long convoluted path of dim corridors, occasionally being startled when employee actors dressed as mummies, vampires and other creatures jumped from hiding.
 Various theatrical props and exhibits were in view, including coffins, ghoulish mannequins, hanging spider webs and skeletons.
-Alcoves along the route were used to present vignettes of famous and infamous characters and events from movies, horror and ghost stories, and sometimes real life, with live actors portraying the stars of the scene.
+Alcoves along the route were used to present vignettes of famous and infamous characters and events from movies, horror and ghost stories, and sometimes real life, with live employed actors portraying the stars of the scene.
 Count Dracula, Frankenstein's monster, the Wolf Man and Lizzie Borden were frequent guest stars.
 Strobe lights and eerie sounds completed the scene.

 The layout of the Haunted Castle was two sets of eight semi-trailers lined up in a mirror configuration.
 A single trailer was placed in the middle of the configuration for use as a control room, from which the lights, sounds, and other effects were managed; and for changing rooms for the young men and women who acted the parts of the monsters and ghouls present on the tour.
 During slow times only one side of the attraction would be used.
 Peak attendance would cause the park to open both sides, allowing thousands of visitors to enjoy the attraction.
 Guests would enter the Castle via the typical switchback guide rails used at amusement parks which led to a gate.
 From there, the guests would enter through the drawbridge main portal where a doorman would direct them to the entrance of the actual walk-through.
 At peak times, the doorman would alternate sides to keep a gap between groups to allow for greater effect and to keep the leaders from warning the following group of upcoming surprises.